rcland12/holly-stream/README.md

 On your Jetson Nano, there are a couple of recommended and required steps before you can harness the GPU.

 ## (recommended) Allocate more memory
-Allocating more swap memory will use storage if your device needs more RAM.
+Allocating more swap memory will use storage if your device needs more memory.
 You can do so with the following commands:
 ```bash
 sudo fallocate -l 4G /var/swapfile
 sudo chmod 600 /var/swapfile